MeyGen owner Simec Atlantis shares drop on fundraising

 The cash will be used to fund working capital and the delivery of “first-of-a-kind and world-leading projects”, SAE said.

-Markets reacted to the AIM-listed company’s move with a 45% collapse in the value of its shares in early trading .
+Markets reacted to the AIM-listed company’s move with a 46% collapse in the value of its shares, closing at 2.61p.

 The move comes after the firm posted pre-tax losses of £10.7 million for the six months to June 30 last night.